KineticNexus/binary-pattern-recognition/README.md

 # Binary Cascade Analyzer

 ## Description
 The Binary Cascade Analyzer is a Python tool designed to detect and analyze patterns in binary strings.
 It uses a cascade approach to identify repeating sequences and can work with both randomly generated and artificially created data.
-This tool is particularly useful for researchers and developers working in fields such as data compression, cryptography, or signal processing.
+Note: This is unfinished, still a work in progress and it might have errores (28/07/2024), but any suggestions or errors notification, please send me an email (k i n e t i c n e x u s @ g m a i l.com)

 ## Features
 - Generate binary strings with customizable value ranges